Mercuso/headpat-vr/README.md

 The documentation and source code of the firmware can be found [here](https://github.com/Mercuso/headpat-vr-esp)

 ### Server
-Unfortunately, I haven't found how to build the executable file from the Python scripts at the moment.
-It will be done in the future.
+I have an issue with building the executable file from the Python scripts.
+It will be resolved soon.
 The only option for now - install the project dependencies manually and launch it from the Windows terminal

 First, make sure you have Python installed in your operating system.
 If not, you can find installation instructions here: https://www.python.org/downloads/windows/
 Download or clone this repository, navigate to its folder, right-click here, and select "Open in Windows terminal"